micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 6.md

 And now, O Lord God of Israel, let Your word come true, which You have spoken to Your servant David.

 ###### 18
 "But will God indeed dwell with men on the earth?
 Behold, heaven and the heaven of heavens cannot contain You.
-How much less this [^c]temple which I have built!
+How much less this temple which I have built!

 ###### 19
 Yet regard the prayer of Your servant and his supplication, O Lord my God, and listen to the cry and the prayer which Your servant is praying before You: